instacart/lore/README.rst

 **Utils**

-- `lore.util.timer`context manager writes to the log in development or librato in production*
+- :python:`lore.util.timer` context manager writes to the log in development or librato in production*
-- `lore.util.timed` is a decorator for recording function execution wall time
+- :python:`lore.util.timed` is a decorator for recording function execution wall time

 Commands
 --------